Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, An Astonishingly Simple Plan.md

 ## The Power of Exponential Patterns

 If you are willing to Join Us, our emerging movement would grow from 16 to 17 co-creators today.
 Actually, it just did so you would be 18.
+Just grew again.
+So you would be 19.
 Our little emerging creation is as tiny as the sprout emerging from a mustard seed.
+But it is growing and gaining momentum even as I write this.

 Yet just like a living organism, if we were each to simply find one other person to [[Pass The Flame]] to each week, The Body of Vision, Love, Light, and Unity that is emerging would double in size each week.
 Or at whatever Rate we [[Consciously Decide]].